weewx/weewx/docs/customizing5.md

 to include in the database.
 When a WeeWX database is first created, it uses a Python version of the schema to initialize the database.
-However, once the database has been created, the schema is read directly from the database and the Python version is not used again --- any changes to it will have no effect.
+However, once the database has been created, the schema is read directly from the database and the Python version is not used again &mdash; any changes to it will have no effect.
 This means that the strategy for modifying the schema depends on whether the database already exists.